evan-goode/mania/README.md

 ## Configuration

-Every option (except `--config-file`) can be specified either as a command-line argument or using a TOML configuration file.
+Each option (except `--config-file`) can be specified either as a command-line argument or using the TOML config file at `~/.config/mania/config.toml`.
 On the command line, prefix the option with `--`, or `--no-`, as in `--output-directory ~/music` or `--no-full-structure`.

 The first time it's run, Mania populates `~/.config/mania/config.toml` with some default values.
 For more information on the TOML format, see https://github.com/toml-lang/toml.

 To point Mania to a different configuration file, use `--config-file <file>`.

+Available options are:

 - `quality <quality>`: default value is `lossless`.
 Possible values are `master` (MQA in a FLAC container, usually 96 kHz, 24 bit), `lossless` (44.1 kHz, 16 bit FLAC), `high` (~320 kbps VBR AAC), and `low` (~96 kbps VBR AAC).
 If the content you request isn't available in the specified quality, Mania will try to download the "next best" option (`master` > `lossless` > `high` > `low`).
 Note that `master` and `lossless` requires a TIDAL HiFi subscription.
 - `output-directory <path>`: where to put downloaded music.
 Default value is `.` (your working directory when you run Mania).